Best Cities to See 4th of July Fireworks

 San Francisco at the Fisherman’s Wharf

 One of the longest fireworks shows in the country, San Francisco’s Independence Day celebration at Fisherman’s Wharf is jammed with 21 minutes of non-stop pyrotechnics, attracting over 600,000 viewers.
 The celebration kicks off at Pier 39 with live music in the early part of the day.
 At 9:30 p.m., the fantastic light show begins as the fireworks chart their course from Municipal Pier to light up the waterfront for miles around.
+Don't miss this event, known as one of the most grandiose San Francisco attractions in July.

 Enter One of Our Giveaways